sanand0/tools-in-data-science-public/README.md

 -->

-- **Graded Assignment 1 checks course pre-requisites**.
-Please drop this course if you score low.
-It'll be too tough for you.
-You have been warned 🙂!
+- **[Graded Assignment 1](https://exam.sanand.workers.dev/tds-2025-01-ga1) checks course pre-requisites**.
+Please drop this course in a later term if you score low.
+It'll be too tough for you now.
 - ‡ **Graded Assignments: Best 4 out 7**.
 We'll take the best 4 out of your graded assignments submissions.
 These, combined, will have a 15% weightage.
 - **Remote exams are open and hard**
   - You can use the Internet, WhatsApp, ChatGPT, your notes, your friends, your pets...